-MLK50: Justice Through Journalism launched on April 4, 2017.
+MLK50: Justice Through Journalism launched four years ago on April 4, 2017.
 One year prior, Black Lives Matter supporters shut down the Hernando DeSoto Bridge for several hours in protest of recent police killings of Black people.
 Photo by Andrea Morales

 MLK50: Justice Through Journalism editor and publisher Wendi C. Thomas reflects on lessons learned over the last four years and shares her vision for the future of our newsroom.